snowdriftcoop/snowdrift/README.md

 * Stack Overflow user postings are FLO (CC-BY-SA), see the tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
 * The #yesod and #haskell IRC channels on freenode.net are active and helpful

-Our front-end design uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are cases where we use our own custom CSS instead.
+Our front-end design uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are cases where we use our own custom CSS.
+Note: Bootstrap uses a 12-column layout and so a div that uses all 12 is full-width.
+As some div with column specification is always required, our internal convention is to use .col-xs-12 as the default code for full-width.
+That means it is full-width on extra-small screens and above (i.e. on all screens).
+Whenever we want less than full width, then we use the xs, sm, md, lg specifications as appropriate for each case (see the Bootstrap docs at the link).

 On the site we have a page about [site-design](https://snowdrift.coop/p/snowdrift/w/site-design), and the tickets and discussion there cover specific issues.